Happiness-DA/LITA_CAPSTONE_PROJECT/README.md

 order by 2 desc

 - calculate the percentage of total sales contributed by each region.

 - identify products with no sales in the last quarter

+select product from [dbo].[Sales Data 1]
+group by product
+having sum(case
+when  [OrderDate] between '2024-06-01' and '2024-08-31'
+then 1 else 0
+End) = 0